Joinerville, Texas: The early years

-When he was just 5 years old, his father, a soldier in the Confederate Army, was killed at the Battle of Jackson, Mississippi.
+When he was just five years old, his father, a soldier in the Confederate Army, was killed at the Battle of Jackson, Mississippi.

-He later moved to Tennessee, and at age 23, Joiner established a law practice there.
+Joiner later moved to Tennessee, and at age 23, Joiner established a law practice there.
 He was elected to the Tennessee state legislature from 1889 to 1891.

-He subsequently moved to the Ardmore, Oklahoma, area in 1897 in search of inexpensive land.
+Joiner subsequently moved to the Ardmore, Oklahoma, area in 1897 in search of inexpensive land.
 By 1906, he had purchased 12,000 acres of farmland.
-However, due to some dubious business decisions, he lost his land during the Panic of 1907.
+However, due to some dubious business decisions, Joiner lost his land during the Panic of 1907.
 He then sought to reverse his losses in the Oklahoma oilfields as a wildcatter and drilled the first of about 100 wells in Seminole, Oklahoma, in 1913.

 In 1926, at the age of 66, Joiner decided to move south, to Texas, believing there was oil in Rusk County, though geologists advised him otherwise.
 In the summer of 1927, Joiner, now 67 years old, took mineral leases on several thousand acres of Texas land, intending to sell certificates of interest.
 As part of that, he leased the 975-acre farm of a widow, Daisy Bradford, near Joinerville.